quic/aimet/Docs/user_guide/quantization_configuration.rst

        :start-after: # model_output start
        :end-before:  # model_output end

-    The "model_output" section is used to configure the quantization of outputs of the model.
+    Use the "model_output" section to configure the quantization of outputs of the model.
-    In this section, the following setting is available:
+    The following setting is available:

     - is_output_quantized:
-        An optional parameter.
+        Optional.
 If included, it must be set to "True".
-        Including this setting will turn on quantization for output quantizers of the model.
+        Including this setting turns on quantization for output quantizers of the model.
-        Omitting the setting will keep output quantizers set to whatever setting they were in as a result of applying configurations from earlier sections.
+        Omitting the setting keeps input quantizers at settings resulting from more general configurations.